 Through all this my opinions of the conflict changed and my understanding of what was going on grew.
 As someone who fought Pan- Arabists, pro-Palestinians, staunch Zionists, antisemites and anti-Zionists alike, I found myself a man without many friends.
 It doesn’t mean I do not have bias, I do.
 I am 100% a Zionist ( ‘Zionism’, such a loaded word, a different meaning to every ear, but a discussion for another day).
 The perspective of some that believe Israel is a European colonial enterprise and everything since is a continuation of that original sin is both absurd and alien to me.
 I understand its origin, I appreciate the enormous divide it creates when discussing Israel, but I think it is an argument devoid of factual content, realism and context.

-I have now tired of the repetitive style of forum discussion.
-I choose to take my opinions and thoughts and turn it into action.
-Welcome to ‘beyond the great divide’.
 I hope you find something here that helps you understand.
 As always, I hope I can learn something too.

 Help me fight antisemitism

 My research is unique and hard hitting.
 It also depends on community support.

 I battle back against those who seek to revise history, demonise Israel – and I expose antisemitism wherever it is found.
 I fight when others don’t.
 The results speak for themselves and for eight years I have been exposing hate and creating headlines.